The Black, White and Grey of Leadership

 I continue to have difficulty understanding how the supposedly greatest nation on the planet was so attached to slavery, and which still seems to be unable to let go of black versus white; there’s no grey in this story.
 I vividly recall the 2008 presidential campaign, during which racial commentary, while thinly veiled on some U.S. networks, exploded into the open when journalists interviewed Americans on the street.

-My point is that 150-plus years have elapsed since President Lincoln saved the Union and abolished slavery through the Emancipation Proclamation of 1863, which finally became law in December 1865.
+Over 150 years have elapsed since President Lincoln saved the Union and abolished slavery through the Emancipation Proclamation of 1863, which finally became law in December 1865.
 Henry Garnet, fugitive slave turned abolitionist, was the first black to speak at the Capital Dome in Washington on February 12, 1865.
 Here’s an example of Garnet’s oratorical skill:

 Brethren, arise, arise!
 Strike for your lives and liberties.
 Now is the day and the hour.
 Let every slave throughout the land do this, and the days of slavery are numbered.
 You cannot be more oppressed than you have been- you cannot suffer greater cruelties than you have already.
 Rather die freemen than live to be slaves.
 Remember that you are four million! … Awake, awake!
 Let your motto be resistance, resistance, resistance!